calvinabensonjr/doPortal/README.md

 On the second line type:
 `DB_STRING = mongodb+srv://stutor:stutor@cluster0.scejxne.mongodb.net/?retryWrites=true&w=majority`.
 (This is will connect you to the database)
-3. Open up the terminal, then type `npm install` in terminal
+3. Open up the terminal, then type `npm install` in the terminal
   4. Next, type `node server.js` to run the server
   5. Enter `localhost:2222` into browser, then hit enter
  ---